CESTADTC/DTCHacks/README.md

-# DTC Hackathon - DTCHACKS
+# DTC Hackathon - DTCHacks

 ## Welcome to the Exclusive DTC Hackathon!